gopheracademy/gopheracademy-web/content/advent-2018/disk-datastores.md

 I've never spent too much energy on them as I did on database servers.

-But local data storages really hit me when I've read LevelDB's design document; it made me think on how well thought it was, using SST files andbloom filter to reduce disk usage.
+But local data storages really hit me when I've read LevelDB's design document; it made me think on how well thought it was, using SST files and bloom filters to reduce disk usage.

 Databases like LevelDB offers very little concurrency management - actually very